katalyst-labs/katalyst-labs/README.md

 <p>My daily workflow is streamlined through various shell scripts, which you can find in my Gists section.
 Feel free to adapt these tools for your own use cases.</p>

-<p>My daily workflow is streamlined through various shell scripts, which you can find in my Gists section.
-Feel free to adapt these tools for your own use cases.When I'm not immersed in code, you'll find me expanding my knowledge through non-fiction reading, experimenting in the kitchen with cooking and baking, or unwinding with a classic film.
+<p>When I'm not immersed in code, you'll find me expanding my knowledge through non-fiction reading, experimenting in the kitchen with cooking and baking, or unwinding with a classic film.
 I draw inspiration from cats, coffee, and the art of creating elegant solutions to complex problems.</p>

-<p>My daily workflow is streamlined through various shell scripts, which you can find in my Gists section.
-Feel free to adapt these tools for your own use cases.When I'm not immersed in code, you'll find me expanding my knowledge through non-fiction reading, experimenting in the kitchen with cooking and baking, or unwinding with a clean romance movie.</p>

 <p>Let's connect and build something remarkable together.</p>